illcore/Radioisotope_thermoelectric_generator_RTG/README.md

-# A Sr-based radioisotope thermoelectric generator (RTG) in GEANT4
+# A simple Sr-based radioisotope thermoelectric generator (RTG) with multiple sources in GEANT4